The Flathead River Conservation Project

 Thank you to Wings in Nature for donating their time and expertise in making this amazing video for us – BJ Worth (film director and videographer), Sara Worth (technical director), Kameron Barge (editor and drone footage), Jamie Malmquist (original music).
 Also, thank you to @Torrance.Summits for additional drone footage.

-We now have the funding needed to complete the Flathead River Conservation Project!!!
-Over the past year we have been fundraising to obtain $128,250 in non-Federal match needed to keep a $513,000 grant received from the Natural Resource Conservation Service Agricultural Land Easement Program in order to bring this important project to fruition.
-Thanks so much to the National Fish and Wildlife Foundation Conoco Phillips Spirit of Conservation Program, Cinnabar Foundation, Horne Family Foundation, Charlotte Martin Foundation, Vital Ground Foundation, Flathead Valley Trout Unlimited, the Flathead Lakers, our Flathead River to Lake Initiative partners, community supporters, and all of you for making this project possible.
-We want to give a special thanks to a Flathead Lakers member for a large donation given this month to complete the funding needed for the project.
-We will now begin our due diligence on the project and hope to close on it next summer to permanently protect the 155-acre property.
+On May 8, 2020 in partnership with the Danford family, we officially completed the Flathead River Conservation Project.
+We couldn’t have done it with out the support from many individuals, grantors, and organizations.
+Over the past two years we have been fundraising to obtain $128,250 in non-Federal match needed to keep a $513,000 grant received from the Natural Resource Conservation Service Agricultural Land Easement Program in order to bring this important project to fruition.
+Thanks so much to the National Fish and Wildlife Foundation Conoco Phillips Spirit of Conservation Program, Cinnabar Foundation, Horne Family Foundation, Charlotte Martin Foundation, Vital Ground Foundation, Flathead Valley Trout Unlimited, Montana Trout Unlimited, the Flathead Lakers, Flathead Wildlife, our Flathead River to Lake Initiative partners, Montana Fish, Wildlife and Parks, and over 100 individual donors for making this project possible.
+The Danford family also donated over a third of the value of the conservation easement through a bargain sale.

-This conservation project will help protect open space in the heart of our valley and water quality of the Flathead River and Flathead Lake.
-The Flathead River and Flathead Lake are rare gems unmatched anywhere else in the western United States and you can help us to keep them that way.
+This conservation easement protects open space in the heart of our valley and water quality of the Flathead River and Flathead Lake.
+The Flathead River and Flathead Lake are rare gems unmatched anywhere else in the western United States and this important conservation helps to keep them that way.

-Together, we can conserve the heart of the Flathead Valley, connecting key wildlife habitats, retain our beautiful open spaces, and preserve our exceptional water quality.
-Thank you for donating to make this important conservation project possible.
+Together, you helped to conserve the heart of the Flathead Valley, connecting key wildlife habitats, retain our beautiful open spaces, and preserve our exceptional water quality and agricultural heritage.
+Thank you!